ansible-lockdown/Windows-2022-CIS/README.md

 - level2-domaincontroller
 - level2-memberserver

-The control found in defaults/main.yml also needs to reflect this as this control the testing that takes place if you are using the audit component.
+The control found in defaults/main.yml also needs to reflect this as this controls the testing that takes place if you are using the audit component.

 ## Coming from a previous release

 CIS release always contains changes, so it is highly recommended to review the new references and available variables.
-This has changed significantly since ansible-lockdown initial release.
+This has changed significantly since the ansible-lockdown initial release.
 This is now compatible with python3 if it is found to be the default interpreter.
 This does come with prerequisites that configure the system accordingly.

 Further details can be seen in the [Changelog](./ChangeLog.md)

 ## Auditing (new)

-Currently this release does not have a auditing tool that is up to date.
+Currently, this release does not have a auditing tool that is up to date.

 ## Documentation